James Douglas of Spott: Rebel against James VI

 Sir George Home was said by historians, including Robert Johnston and John Spottiswoode, to have pursued James Douglas of Spott for the murder of the old laird of Spott, and some of Spott's servants were arrested and imprisoned in Holyrood Palace.
 This led to the laird becoming involved with the rebel Earl of Bothwell, who wanted to break into the palace and gain the king's presence.

 According to Sir James Melville of Halhill who was a gentleman in the household of Anne of Denmark, the Laird of Spott was involved in Bothwell's attack on Holyrood Palace with Archibald Wauchope of Niddrie, John Colville, Archibald Douglas (son of the Earl of Morton) and around sixty others after supper on 27 December 1591.
-Spott went to release some of his servants that were imprisoned in the gatehouse or "porter lodge" on suspicion of the murder of the his "gudefather", the old laird of Spott.
+Spott went to release some of his servants that were imprisoned in the gatehouse or "porter lodge" on suspicion of the murder of his "gudefather", the old laird of Spott.
 They had been tortured with the "boot", a device for crushing the legs.
 This action raised the alarm more quickly than Bothwell's party wanted.
 While the king and the court barricaded themselves inside the palace helped by Harry Lindsay of Kinfauns, Andrew Melville of Garvock brought help from outside.

-The English ambassador Robert Bowes wrote that two of Spott's servants were captured and imprisoned in the gatehouse at Holyrood Palace and one was tortured on Christmas day with the "boot".
+The English ambassador Robert Bowes wrote that two of Spott's servants were captured and imprisoned in the gatehouse at Holyrood Palace and one was tortured on Christmas Day with the "boot".
 Another contemporary account mentions that Spott could not rescue the Laird of "Cumbadge", whose legs had been crushed, and suggests he had joined Bothwell because of the ill-treatment of his servants.
 The author of the Historie of King James the Sext said that Spott came only to free his accused servants and named the man crippled by torture as "Affleck of Cumlachie", adding that Spott came to the palace before supper and spoke with Chancellor, John Maitland of Thirlestane and, perhaps, forewarned him.
 Spottiswoode wrote the Chancellor had spoken against the torture of the servants, but the king insisted on it.
 Spottiswoode said that Sir James Sandilands rather than Andrew Melville was the courtier who brought help.

 David Home of Godscroft mentions that Archibald Auchinleck or Affleck, brother of George Auchinleck of Balmanno, married the daughter of "Sleigh of Cumblege", Sleich of Cumlege in the Merse, and this man was undoubtedly the man whose legs were crushed in the gatehouse.
 Like his friend the laird of Spott, he had been ordered to stay away from Morton's trial in 1581.
 His neighbours of the Home surname had not welcomed him, and he had complained of various aggressions to the Privy Council in October 1585.

 More suspects for the murder of the old laird of Spott were found in England and taken to Berwick, news which pleased Sir George Home.
 The prisoners escaped into Scotland, with the help of Archibald Douglas.